They were longing for a better country—

 God’s offer to settle the land prepared fell to the next generation.

-God promised to conquer the challenges before them
+God would conquer the challenges before them,

 They were, however, to live lives set apart from the influences of the nations.